openEDI/oedisi-example/README.md

 We created component python scripts that matched these component descriptions and followed the GADAL API for configuration.

-In order to use the data types from other federates, the `gadal.gadal_types` module is critical.
+In order to use the data types from other federates, the `oedisi.types` module is critical.
 If additional data is needed, then we recommend subclassing the pydantic models and adding the data in the required federates as needed.
 This ensures that others should still be able to parse your types if